 Although these savings vary widely, it is apparent that they are significant and likely to make a large difference in total wealth to many clients over a lifetime of investing.
-When they are added to the estimated ongoing annual advantage of 4.14% over typical advice, and when the average advisory fee of an excellent advisor is in the range of 1% per year, it is clear that the total advantage gained through a relationship with an excellent advisor far exceeds both the amount paid and the results that are obtained through a typical advisor or as the result of self-advice.
+When they are added to the estimated ongoing annual advantage of 3.24% over typical advice, and when the average advisory fee of an excellent advisor is in the range of 1% per year or less, the total advantage gained through a relationship with an excellent advisor far exceeds both the amount paid and the results that are obtained through a typical advisor or as the result of self-advice.

-53 years is not a sufficient time period to result in a high degree of confidence
+53 years is not a sufficient period to result in a high degree of confidence

 As measured by standard deviation

 Bogle on Mutual Funds, 1993

 According to Comcast Data in their report titled Mutual Fund Cash Levels, June 16, 2013.
 Average Mutual fund cash levels from 1968 through May of 2013 were considerably higher, with levels averaging approximately 7% in the 1970s, 9% in the 1980s, and 7% in the decade beginning in the year 2000.